Matt Duchene scores in 2 OT, Predators beat Hurricanes 5-4 - WTMJ

 AP Sports Writer

+“It was another step in the right direction,” Predators forward Filip Forsberg said.

-Duchene scored his first goal of the series in the longest game yet of this postseason.
+Duchene scored his first goal of the series in the longest game yet of this postseason and the third-longest in Predators’ history.
 Roman Josi flipped the puck to Duchene, who skated up the slot and flipped the puck over Alex Nedeljkovic for the victory.

 Nashville is 4-3 in games going two or more overtimes.